 It is important to support initiatives that recognize these vulnerabilities and seek to support both girls and boys, to fully realize their human rights.
 Young people are both ambassadors and the future of their communities.
-That is why each year N-Peace recognizes one outstanding civil society organisation which is either youth-led or contributes to youth engagement in the Women, Peace and Security Agenda.
+That is why each year N-Peace recognizes outstanding civil society organisations that are either youth-led or contributes to youth engagement in the Women, Peace and Security (WPS) agenda.

 To be eligible, the initiative must must be either led by the youth and/or the target beneficiaries of the initiative must be the youth, and respond to one of the three following areas of the WPS agenda:

 - Ensuring women’s equal participation in the decision making process;

 - Protecting and promoting the rights of women in conflict affected situations; and

 - Preventing conflict and all forms of violence against women in conflict and post conflict situations.